 The Shoalhaven Zoo is beautifully located along the river with a bush backdrop and features a range of native and exotic species and experiences from feeding the lions, getting up close to the monkeys, hand feeding the meerkats and mingling with a range of our iconic Aussie animals.
-Located within the zoos grounds you will also find the Trees Adventure Park where the whole family (granted your children are four years and up) can spend 2.5hrs facing challenges amongst the foliage in Australia’s first treetop adventure park whilst getting a birds eye view the zoo’s residents below.
+Located within the zoo's grounds you will also find the Treetops Adventure Park where the whole family (granted your children are four years and up) can spend 2.5hrs facing challenges amongst the foliage in Australia’s first treetop adventure park whilst getting a birds-eye view of the zoo’s residents below.

 Trees Adventure, North Nowra by Dee Kramer; Destination NSW

-For some extreme fun in the water, the Nowra Aquatic Park, along with their outdoor pool, have a Splash and Play area for the little kids with slide, water jets and tipping buckets, along with two large waterslides for the bigger kids and adults during the school holidays and on weekends, however we recommend you check their opening times before heading there in case this changes.
+For some extreme fun in the water, the Nowra Aquatic Park, along with their outdoor pool, have a Splash and Play area for the little kids with slide, water jets and tipping buckets, along with two large waterslides for the bigger kids and adults during the school holidays and on weekends, however, we recommend you check their opening times before heading there in case this changes.
 Outdoor adventurers will love rock climbing and abseiling with Outdoor Raw.
-There are half or full day private sessions, or you can join a group to meet some similar minded thrill seekers.
+There are half or full-day private sessions, or you can join a group to meet some similarly minded thrill-seekers.